When someone applies for a job, there are certain things potential candidates will expect from the hiring manager during the hiring process.

 To Know About Your Companies Goals

 A sense of belonging to a company that has sound values and vision is incredibly appealing to job seekers.
 Every job seeker wants to be part of something big.
 So, they are hoping to find a company whose owners know what they are doing and have a clear direction of where they need to go.
-For a company to have clear goals is essential as this means it will always find new ways and solutions to move forward.
+For a company to have clear goals is essential.
+This means it will always find new ways and solutions to move forward.
 It also shows that the company is encouraging revolutionary ways of working, embraces creative thinking, constantly changing for the best and that’s the type of company job seekers want to work for.

 To Respect Their Time